UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <choice id="1" >
 <opt text="<code>name</code>"  >

-This column has all of it's 10 rows with non-null values.
+This column has all of its 10 rows with non-null values.

 </opt>

 <opt text="<code>location</code>" >

-This column has all of it's 10 rows with non-null values.
+This column has all of its 10 rows with non-null values.

 </opt>